Loading…

 In the video intelligence domain, MCP opens powerful possibilities for connecting AI analytics with enterprise workflows.
 At Aptibit, we see MCP as a natural integration standard for Visylix, enabling AI agents to query video analytics results, trigger camera actions based on enterprise events, and incorporate video intelligence into broader agentic workflows.
 An agent handling a security incident could query Visylix for relevant video feeds, analyze the footage using AI models, and automatically generate an incident report, all through standardized MCP interactions.

-Development teams are also leveraging MCP to give coding agents access to version control systems, CI/CD pipelines, documentation repositories, and issue trackers.
+Development teams are also using MCP to give coding agents access to version control systems, CI/CD pipelines, documentation repositories, and issue trackers.
 This enables agents to not only write code but also create pull requests, run tests, update documentation, and close issues autonomously within the guardrails defined by MCP server configurations.

 Organizations looking to adopt MCP should start by identifying the enterprise systems that would deliver the most value when connected to AI agents.
 Common high value targets include CRM platforms, ticketing and incident management systems, knowledge bases, monitoring and observability tools, and communication platforms.
 For each system, an MCP server can be built or sourced from the growing ecosystem of community and commercial MCP server implementations.

 Governance is critical when deploying MCP at scale.
-Organizations should establish clear policies about which agents can access which MCP servers, implement comprehensive logging of all MCP interactions for audit purposes, and define escalation procedures for cases where agent actions require human approval.
+Organizations should establish clear policies about which agents can access which MCP servers, implement full logging of all MCP interactions for audit purposes, and define escalation procedures for cases where agent actions require human approval.
 The MCP protocol design supports these governance requirements natively, but organizations must configure and enforce policies proactively rather than relying on defaults.

 At Aptibit Technologies, we are helping enterprise clients architect their MCP strategies, from identifying high value integration targets to building custom MCP servers for domain specific enterprise systems.
-The organizations that build robust MCP infrastructure today will have a significant advantage as AI agents become increasingly central to enterprise operations over the next several years.
+The organizations that build strong MCP infrastructure today will have a significant advantage as AI agents become increasingly central to enterprise operations over the next several years.

-MCP is still maturing, and 2026 is a pivotal year for the protocol.
+MCP is still maturing, and 2026 is a central year for the protocol.
 Industry adoption is accelerating as major AI platforms, cloud providers, and enterprise software vendors announce MCP compatibility.
 The protocol itself is evolving to support more sophisticated interaction patterns, including streaming responses, multi step workflows, and agent to agent communication mediated through shared MCP servers.

 For Indian enterprises, MCP adoption presents both an opportunity and a call to action.
 Organizations that standardize on MCP for AI agent integration will benefit from a growing ecosystem of compatible tools and agents, reduced lock in to any single AI vendor, and the ability to swap, upgrade, or extend AI capabilities without rebuilding integrations from scratch.
 The cost of waiting is that competitors who adopt MCP early will build more capable, more integrated AI agent workflows that compound in value over time.